Introduction

 u(r, \theta)

-\;=\; \int_{-\pi}^{\pi} P_r(\theta - \phi)\, f(\phi)\, d\phi
+= \int_{-\pi}^{\pi} P_r(\theta - \phi)\, f(\phi)\, d\phi

-\qquad (0 \leq r < 1)
+\quad (0 \leq r \lt 1)

 \]

-is harmonic on \(D\), extends continuously to the closed disk
+is harmonic on \(D\), extends continuously to the closed disk \(\overline{D}\),

-\(\overline{D}\), and satisfies \(u(1, \theta) = f(\theta)\) on
+and satisfies \(u(1, \theta) = f(\theta)\) on \(\partial D\).
+It is the unique

-\(\partial D\).
-It is the unique such solution of the Dirichlet problem
+such solution of the Dirichlet problem on the disk.
+Uniqueness is established

 Proof:

-\(\phi\), the kernel \(P_r(\theta - \phi)\) is itself harmonic as a function
+kernel \(P_r(\theta - \phi)\) is itself harmonic as a function of

-of \((r, \theta)\) on the open disk.
-This follows from its series
+\((r, \theta)\) on the open disk.
+This follows from its series representation

 \[

-P_r(\theta - \phi) = \frac{1}{2\pi}\sum_n r^{|n|} e^{-in(\theta - \phi)}
+P_r(\theta - \phi) = \frac{1}{2\pi}\sum_n r^{|n|} e^{-in(\theta - \phi)}.

 \]

-: each term \(r^{|n|} e^{-in(\theta - \phi)}\) is one of the separated product
+Each term \(r^{|n|} e^{-in(\theta - \phi)}\) is one of the separated product

-all its term-by-term partial derivatives in \((r, \theta)\) of any fixed
+term-by-term partial derivatives in \((r, \theta)\) of any fixed order converge

-\(\Delta P_r(\theta - \phi) = 0\) on \(D\).
+\(\Delta\) therefore gives \(\Delta P_r(\theta - \phi) = 0\) on \(D\).

 Second, on each compact \(K \subset D\) the same termwise bounds make